Frunez/CV/CV.md

 - Troubleshooting and attention to detail

 I have a good eye for spotting typos, or fragile code.
-My team mate from my last project still owes me a drink for fixing his delete method and several other minor code breaking issues.
+My team mate from my last project still owes me the drink he promised for fixing his delete method and several other minor code breaking issues.

 - Problem solving

-Besides coding I've always been the one for fixing thing, fixed a radiator, fixed the flush, fixed a shower head, fixed a laptop, list goes on.
+I've always been the one for fixing things, not only when it comes to code, I've fixed a radiator, fixed the flush, fixed a shower head, fixed a laptop and much more.

 - Creative

 As a kid I built all kinds of Lego structures, made roman armour out of cardboard and played loads of construction video games which is what pushed me into the direction of graphic design.
-My major creative streak isn't artistically focused but more functionality focused, I love visualizing new, creative implementations to my creations.
-A clear and relevant example would be [this diagram](https://drive.google.com/file/d/0B8j1h64XKkhAdml1U0JsYWEzUE0/view?usp=sharing).
+My major creative streak isn't artistically focused but more functionality focused.
+I love visualizing new, creative implementations.
+A clear and relevant example of how I use this skill would be [this diagram](https://drive.google.com/file/d/0B8j1h64XKkhAdml1U0JsYWEzUE0/view?usp=sharing) which became the backbone of the AirBnB project.

-- Productive

 ### Education

-#### Makers Academy (March 2016 to July 2016)
+##### Makers Academy (March 2016 to July 2016)

     Disciplines: Independent learning and problem-solving
     General focus: Software Craftsmanship